iffiX/personal-website/content/authors/admin/_index.md

    <details>
    <summary>Details on this topic</summary>

    While current deep neural models perform incredibly well on raw features, they lack generalizability when dealing with inputs from different modalities.
-This survey provides an overview of joint and coordinated representations used to cope with the problem, but there exists a vast amount of structured knowledge sources, such as knowledge bases, relational/non-relational databases, apart from popular datasets.
-Incorporating these more complex forms of knowledge requires specially engineered methods \[9] \[10].
+This [survey](https://arxiv.org/pdf/1705.09406.pdf) provides an overview of joint and coordinated representations used to cope with the problem, but there exists a vast amount of structured knowledge sources, such as knowledge bases, relational/non-relational databases, apart from popular datasets.
+Incorporating these more complex forms of knowledge requires specially engineered methods [\[9]](https://arxiv.org/pdf/1909.07606.pdf) [\[10]](https://arxiv.org/pdf/1909.08402.pdf).

    </details>